 In Calgary, you can dispose of your tires at the Throw 'n' Go area of City landfills, where they will be recycled free of charge.
+All tires must go into the cages provided - do not leave tires on the ground.
 We accept all vehicle tires, including tires with rims.
-Loads of more than 12 tires must be taken to Shepard Landfill.

 Frequently asked questions for tire recycling

 Why recycle your tires?